— If you would rather use a ready-to-go Virtual Machine based on these instructions, check out this post!—

 repo init -u https://github.com/SimpleAOSP-Lollipop/platform_manifest.git -b L

-13) Almost there.
-Last step, it’s a doozy.
-Time to get the source.
-Prepare yourself, many gigs of downloading await.
+9) Last step.
+Time to get the source, many gigabytes of downloading await.

 Don’t worry, it’s automated.

 Hey everyone, it’s the final terminal command!

 Check back periodically every hour or so.
 It all depends on how fast your connection is.

 That should be everything.
 Now you are ready to build Android.
 Good luck!